da-martinez/origin-config/README.md

 3. Install this module
   '**npm install https://github.com/noizetoys/origin-config.git**'

   ***Note:  You will need to enter your password.
-The Python library needs access to install its dependencies***
+The Python library used to edit the Xcode project needs access to install its dependencies***

 4. Run '**npm install**'

   ***Note:  You will need to drag-and-drop the folder containing the you.i engine on the Terminal window and press 'Enter'***

 5. Run '**react-native run-ios**' to build the iOS project